USS Dallas (SSN-700)

-USS Dallas (SSN-700) is a Los Angeles-class nuclear-powered attack submarine of the United States Navy.
-She was the Navy's second vessel of that name, and the first to be named after the city of Dallas, Texas, although another two ships were scheduled but never completed.
+USS Dallas (SSN-700) was a Los Angeles-class nuclear-powered attack submarine of the United States Navy.
+She was the Navy's second vessel of that name, and the first to be named after the city of Dallas, Texas.
+The first Dallas, a destroyer, was named for 19th century US Naval officer Captain Alexander Dallas.
+Another two ships with the name were scheduled but never completed.
 On 4 April 2018, after nearly 37 years of commissioned service, the boat was decommissioned at the Controlled Industrial Area of Puget Sound Naval Shipyard.
 The defueled vessel will eventually undergo recycling.

 Service history

 The contract to build Dallas was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut, on 31 October 1973 and her keel was laid down on 9 October 1976.
-She was launched on 28 April 1979 sponsored by Mrs. Rita Crocker Clements, wife of former Deputy Secretary of Defense Bill Clements, and commissioned on 18 July 1981 with then-Commander Donald R. Ferrier in command.
+She was launched on 28 April 1979, sponsored by Mrs. Rita Crocker Clements, wife of former Deputy Secretary of Defense Bill Clements, and commissioned on 18 July 1981.
 Dallas was the first submarine of the Los Angeles class to be originally built with an all-digital fire control (tracking and weapon) system and sonar system.
+After commissioning, Dallas was attached to Submarine Development Squadron 12 in New London, Connecticut, where she was involved in research and development projects.